Are You Registered to Vote?

 Register Online – If You Aren't Already

 Remember to Cast Your Ballot!

 If you are registered to vote in most Bay Area counties, you should receive your ballot in the mail.
-County officials began mailing out ballots during the week of Oct.
-10.
+County officials begin mailing out ballots about a month before the election.